 Get back to life faster and with less discomfort.
 Many patients who undergo robotic hysterectomy surgery benefit from accelerated recovery time and less pain and discomfort than open surgery.
 This is due to the precise nature of the robotic procedure and smaller instruments.

-A hysterectomy is a surgical procedure to remove a woman’s uterus.
+A robotic hysterectomy is the removal of a woman’s uterus utilizing robot assisted technology.
 In some cases, hysterectomy surgery also involves the removal of the ovaries, Fallopian tubes, and cervix.
-This procedure is more common for women over the age of 40 and is necessary for a number of reasons, including:
+This procedure is more common for women over the age of 40 and may be necessary for a number of reasons, including:

 - To remove cancerous or noncancerous tumors

 - As treatment of vaginal bleeding caused by infection or fluctuations in hormones

 While this type of surgery is very common, it still comes with a number of risks and side-effects.
 That’s why more and more doctors are offering robotic hysterectomy as a minimally invasive option.